atsign-foundation/noports/docs/HowInstallationWorks.md

-# Bash Installer
+# How Installation Works

-A look behind the scenes of the bash installers for sshnp and sshnpd.
+Installation spec for sshnp and sshnpd.

 ## Shared